Car Insurance Deductibles

 On This Page

-- Most types of insurance have a deductible, but some do not
+- Many types of auto insurance have deductibles, but some don’t

-Your car insurance deductible is an amount you agree to pay before your insurance kicks in.
+So, what is a car insurance deductible?
+Your deductible is an amount you agree to pay before your insurance kicks in.
 Think of it as risk-sharing — you and your insurance company have a financial stake in your car repairs.

-When you need to make a claim, your insurance company will verify that your policy covers the damage to your car.
-After your claim is approved, your car insurance company will send you a check or pay your mechanic directly, minus whatever your deductible is.
+When you need to file a claim, your insurance company will verify that your policy covers the damage to your car.
+After your claim is approved, your car insurance company will send you a check or pay your mechanic directly, minus your deductible.Michelle Robbins Licensed Insurance Agent

-Choosing a deductible is a simple task, but it can have long-term effects on your insurance experience.
-If you’re unsure how much your deductible should be, an insurance representative can help you choose the right amount.
+Choosing a deductible is a simple task, but it’s an important decision that can have long-term effects on your insurance experience.
+So, knowing how a car insurance deductible works is important.

 Free Auto Insurance Comparison